aws-samples/sample-amazon-gamelift-streams-react-app/README.md

    * **npm**: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
    * **aws-cli**: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
    * **aws-cdk**: https://docs.aws.amazon.com/cdk/v2/guide/cli.html
 You can use `aws configure` via aws-cli or other mechanism to authenticate your terminal in order to use CDK.
 You can find additional information on configuring security credentials [here](https://docs.aws.amazon.com/cdk/v2/guide/configure-access.html).
-Amazon GameLift Streams in only supported in some AWS regions.
-Make sure to set your aws-cli default region to one of the supported Amazon GameLift Streams regions.
-You can find additional information about supported regions [here](https://docs.aws.amazon.com/gameliftstreams/latest/developerguide/regions-quotas-rande.html).
+Amazon GameLift Streams is only supported in some AWS regions.
+It is important to understand the difference between Amazon GameLift Streams `Primary locations` and `Remote locations`.
+The region where you create your initial Amazon GameLift Streams resources is known as the primary location.
+Remote locations allow you to extend coverage, enabling you to host your application and stream sessions in additional locations globally.
+Make sure to set your aws-cli default region to one of the supported Amazon GameLift Streams primary regions.
+You can find additional information about supported primary regions and remote regions [here](https://docs.aws.amazon.com/gameliftstreams/latest/developerguide/regions-quotas-rande.html).

 ### Deployment